Royals part ways with pitching coach Dave Eiland, other coaching staff

-The departure of Eiland, who spent six seasons with the Royals, is part of a greater staff shakeup as the club enters the offseason following an 80-82 finish.

-The Royals announced Monday morning that Eiland and bench coach Don Wakamatsu will not have their contracts renewed for the 2018 season.
-Bullpen coach Doug Henry told The Star he will not return, and assistant hitting coach Brian Buchanan also is not expected back.
+On the first day of the offseason, the Royals shook up their coaching staff, parting ways with pitching coach Dave Eiland and bench coach Don Wakamatsu.
+The decisions come as the team prepares to embark on another rebuilding process following a disappointing 80-82 finish in 2017.

+Eiland, one of the most respected pitching coaches in the game, just concluded his sixth season in Kansas City and oversaw a staff and bullpen that helped the franchise reach consecutive World Series.
+Wakamatsu joined the Royals staff after the 2013 season and helped formulate tactical decisions during games.

-“We’re making some changes,” manager Ned Yost said Monday.
-“We’re transitioning to a new group of players, and Dayton (Moore, general manager) and I have been talking a lot about the coaching staff here that is going to move forward with a young group.”
+“We’re making some changes,” manager Ned Yost said Monday during a morning news conference.
+“We’re transitioning to a new group of players, and (general manager Dayton Moore) and I have been talking a lot about the coaching staff here that is going to move forward with a young group.”

-The Royals have seven players who are scheduled to reach free-agency, including five who helped the team win consecutive American League championships and the 2015 World Series.
+The moves could have ripple effects on the rest of the staff.
+The next pitching coach will offer input on hiring the next bullpen coach, a position that former Royals pitcher Doug Henry has held since 2013.
+Henry will be a candidate to remain in the role, Moore told The Star.
+Yet the final decision will hinge on who emerges as the club’s new pitching coach.
+Henry is unlikely to be a candidate for the pitching coach job and has prepared to not return in 2018.

+In addition, assistant hitting coach Brian Buchanan may find himself in a new role, while Moore said the club was still having discussions on a future role for first-base coach Rusty Kuntz, who has long coveted a roving instructional role in the organization.

 “Dave is a great mechanical pitching coach,” Yost said.
 “He formulates a great plan.
 He was an integral part of our championship.”

-Wakamatsu joined the Royals staff after the 2013 season and served as Yost’s right-hand man.
-Wakamatsu was the Mariners’ manager in 2009-10, was a bench coach for the Blue Jays in 2011-12 before working as a special assignment scout for the Yankees in 2013.
+Wakamatsu, meanwhile, leaves the organization after being part of two World Series runs.
+Before arriving in Kansas City, he served as the Seattle Mariners’ manager in 2009-10, was a bench coach for the Toronto Blue Jays in 2011-12 and worked as a special assignment scout for the Yankees in 2013.

-After the 2014 season, Wakamatsu was a finalist for the Rays manager, but Tampa Bay hired Kevin Cash instead.
+After the 2014 season, Wakamatsu was a finalist for the Rays managerial opening.
+Tampa Bay hired Kevin Cash instead.

-“I want to personally thank both Don and Dave for the contributions they made to our success here, culminating with the World Series title in 2015,” Royals general manager Dayton Moore said in a statement.
-“We are currently in the process of restructuring our Major League coaching staff and there will be nothing more to discuss at this time as we evaluate these important decisions.”
+“I want to personally thank both Don and Dave for the contributions they made to our success here, culminating with the World Series title in 2015,” Moore said.

-Henry, a former Royals pitcher, was named bullpen coach in October 2012.
-Buchanan, who spent seven seasons in the majors, just completed his first season as assistant hitting coach after spending the 2016 season at Class AA Northwest Arkansas.

-Yost said he knows the type of coaches he wants to join the staff during what is expected to be a rebuilding process.
+As the Royals search for replacements, Yost said the team will put a premium on those capable of guiding a collection of young players who must be developed at the major-league level.
+The group includes shortstop Raul Mondesi, third baseman Cheslor Cuthbert and outfielder Jorge Soler and Jorge Bonifacio.
+All could play important roles for the club in 2018.

 “It’ll strictly be people that enjoy and people that can handle what we’re about to do,” Yost said.
 “It’s going to be built around that type of stuff.”